 USD/JPY plunges amid reports of Shinzo Abe’s resignation

-The US dollar fell sharply against the Japanese yen, after NHK reported that the Japanese prime minister would be stepping down due to ill health.
+The US dollar fell sharply against the Japanese yen, after NHK reported that the Japanese prime minister would be stepping down from office due to ill health.

 - Yen jumps ahead of Abe's rumoured resignation as prime minister